Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from Agent Perspective

 In SE, intricate tasks such as development and maintenance activities necessitate the orchestrated efforts of various agents through multiple iterative cycles.
 Therefore, planning is an essential component for agent systems by meticulously delineating task sequences and strategically scheduling agents to ensure the seamless progression of the SE process.
 Figure~\ref{fig:planning-tree} presents the taxonomy of the planning components in existing LLM-based agents for SE.

-\headt{A. Single Planner vs. Multiple Planners.} In LLM-based agent systems, planning is typically handled by a specialized agent~\cite{CodePori,aisd, DroidAgent,ICAA,MetaGPT,Flows,self-collaboration,low-code-llm,MapCoder,parsel,AXNav} or as a core responsibility of an individual agent~\cite{CodeAct, zhang2024codeagent, XUAT-Copilot, LLM4PLC,RCAgent,LATs,CONLINE}.
-Some works use the function-calling interface~\cite{FunctionCalling} provided by GPT-3.5~\cite{GPT3.5} or GPT-4\cite{GPT4}, handing over the planning task to high-performance models~\cite{zhang2024codeagent}.
-However, given the pivotal role that planning plays in influencing subsequent action steps, some works incorporate a collaborative approach among several agents to further enhance the accuracy and practicality of the plans formulated~\cite{AutoAgents, Flows, ChatDev, MAGIS, CodeS, CTC,AgileCoder}.
+\headt{Single Planner vs. Multiple Planners.} In LLM-based agent systems, planning is typically handled by a specialized agent~\cite{CodePori,aisd, DroidAgent,ICAA,MetaGPT,Flows,self-collaboration,low-code-llm,MapCoder,parsel,AXNav} or as a core responsibility of the sole single agent~\cite{CodeAct, zhang2024codeagent, XUAT-Copilot, LLM4PLC,RCAgent,LATs,he2024cocost, RAT}.
+Some works use the function-calling interface~\cite{FunctionCalling} provided by GPT-3.5~\cite{GPT3.5} or GPT-4~\cite{GPT4}, handing over the planning task to high-performance models~\cite{zhang2024codeagent}.
+However, given the pivotal role that planning plays in influencing subsequent action steps, some works incorporate a collaborative approach among several agents to further enhance the accuracy and practicality of the plans formulated~\cite{AutoAgents, Flows, ChatDev, MAGIS, CTC, AgileCoder, rasheed}. \junwei{Single-planner strategies incur lower overhead and demonstrate broader applicability, but are more susceptible to the risks of hallucination.
+In contrast, multi-planner approaches benefit from mutual correction among different agents and the integration of specialized knowledge from diverse perspectives, thus reducing factual errors~\cite{du2024improving, wang-etal-2024-unleashing}.
+However, they also introduce additional token consumption and time overhead~\cite{ChatDev}, making them more suitable for complex tasks such as competitive coding~\cite{Flows}, end-to-end software development~\cite{AutoAgents, ChatDev, CTC, AgileCoder, rasheed}, and end-to-end code maintenance~\cite{MAGIS}.}